Becoming an Interior Designer in Kentucky

 Licensing Requirements for Interior Designers in Kentucky

 In Kentucky, no license is required to practice interior design, but it is unlawful to falsely claim to be a certified interior designer if you have not earned the voluntary certification.
-If you are working with an established firm under the supervision of certified interior designers, you may choose to forego certification; however, keep in mind that interior design covers aspects of safe materials use, ventilation, fire safety and prevention, as well as environmental regulations and compliance with the Americans with Disabilities Act (ADA).
+If you are working with an established firm under the supervision of certified interior designers, you may choose to forego certification; however, keep in mind that an interior design program, covers aspects of safe materials use, ventilation, fire safety and prevention, as well as environmental regulations and compliance with the Americans with Disabilities Act (ADA).
 These requirements, of course, change as new regulations are passed and differ by jurisdiction, so it is very important that projects include someone with current certification.

-Interior Design Educational Programs in Kentucky
+Interior Design Schools in Kentucky

 In the state of Kentucky, interior designers are certified by the Kentucky Board of Architects (KYBOA).
 Pre-requisites for certification are completion of a post-secondary degree, training and experience approved by KYBOA, and successful completion of either the Architect Registration Examination or the National Council of Interior Design Qualifications (NCIDQ) exam.
 The NCIDQ exam tests the applicant’s knowledge of those aspects of interior design pertaining to accessibility, health, life safety and wellbeing.
 Certification renewal is on an annual basis.
 It requires continuing education credits and costs $200.00.

-The following are some of the interior design degree programs available in Kentucky that you can choose from in order to fulfill the educational pre-requisite for certification.
+The following are some of the interior design programs available in Kentucky that you can choose from in order to fulfill the educational pre-requisite for certification.

 - University of Kentucky (UK) offers both a Bachelor of Fine Arts and a Master of Arts through their school of Interiors within the College of Design.
 These programs are accredited by the Council for Interior Design Accreditation (CIDA).
 Cost to attend UK ranges from around $6,000 to $15,600 per semester, depending on if you are pursuing an undergraduate or graduate degree, and if you are residing on or off campus.